betteriot/betteriot-principles/README.md

     Assessment criteria: A clear and accessible form that a customer can fill in to request these part should be included as part of the packaging or online presence of the vendor.

-### 32. The vendor SHOULD be able to list the geographic regions involved in the supply chain.
+### <strike>32.
+The vendor SHOULD be able to list the geographic regions involved in the supply chain.</strike>

-    Assessment criteria: Regions example: http://goodnightlamp.com/country-list/
+<strike>Assessment criteria: Regions example: http://goodnightlamp.com/country-list/</strike>

-### 33. The vendor SHOULD be able to list at least the first level of suppliers involved in their supply chain.
+### <strike>33.
+The vendor SHOULD be able to list at least the first level of suppliers involved in their supply chain.</strike>

-    Assessment criteria: TODO
+<strike>Assessment criteria: TODO</strike>

 # Contributors